 I drew Josh (and his beloved skull) this week and thought… I really need to work on my digital painting skills.
 So I bought Adobe CS5 this week.
 I don’t even know why I *bought* it.

-This is an explanation for U.S. professors who are dealing with international students and might be annoyed and disappointed when educating them in proper source credit attribution.
-I am not condoning plagiarism but merely wanted to provide cultural context, so the professor can better guide the student into realizing the ethical implications.
+This is an explanation for U.S. professors who are dealing with some international students and might be annoyed and disappointed when educating them in proper source credit attribution.
+I am not condoning plagiarism.
+I merely wanted to provide cultural context, so the professor can better guide the student into realizing the ethical implications.

 Of course, some international students will come from cultures where the definition of what is and isn’t plagiarism is similar to that in the U.S., but other students will bang their heads on a wall and will never understand even why there is a need to use in-text citation or citation formats like MLA or APA.